Dental Grants in Oregon

 4. Donated Dental Services Program

-• Recent Success: 156 seniors received free comprehensive care in past 12 months
+• Recent Success: Over 150 seniors received free comprehensive care in the past 12 months.

 Eligibility Requirements: